xy1/MakePalindromes/README.md

 sensible.
 Below are some of the "better" ones from a quick run.
 (My laptop fan grinds from overheating if I run the scripts too long.)

-...yay bob yay
+yay bob yay..
-...doc did cod
+doc did cod..
-...dad gag dad
+dad gag dad..
-...to pee pot
+to pee pot..
-...able Melba
+able Melba..
-...amoral aroma
+amoral aroma..
-...ammo momma
+ammo momma..
-...amen enema
+amen enema..
-...ate feta
+ate feta..
-...a gas saga
+a gas saga..
-...a lag gala
+a lag gala..
-...a tad data
+a tad data..